newnightcoder/100daysofcode/R1D25/LOG DAY 25.md

 link to my daily tweet [here](https://twitter.com/Nightcoder2/status/1214783758123098112)

 **what i did:**

-- at first i tried to code for the proper function in order to have the paddle move when arrowjeys are pressed.
+- at first i tried to code for the proper function in order to have the paddle move when arrowkeys are pressed.
 - it didn't work/something was missing, so i researched and could easily find the appropriate material (MDN ressources mainly)!

 **what i learned:**

 - many things about creating a game:

 1- it needs animation! i completely forgot to requestAnimationFrame! :)